Skid row: Melbourne

 Elizabeth Street, Melbourne, Australia, has an issue involving drug abuse, homelessness, and vagrancy.
 The Herald Sun, in two 2016 articles about the growing homelessness, drug and alcohol abuse, and disturbance issues, described the street's southern end towards Flinders Street as Melbourne's 'skid row.'

-In 2010, an Elizabeth Street housing project organisation was founded, endeavouring to help homeless and needy people find housing and treatment for health and job-related issues.
+In 2010, an Elizabeth Street housing project organization was founded, endeavoring to help homeless and needy people find housing and treatment for health and job-related issues.
 131 studio apartments and 30 two-bedroom apartments were built.

-In January 2017, reports of a homeless camp being moved from under Flinders Street station to an organised housing facility made the News.com.au headlines.
+In January 2017, reports of a camp of homeless people being moved from under Flinders Street station to an organized housing facility made the News.com.au headlines.
 The Victorian state government spent $10 million on this project, with the intent of providing 30 new permanent modular and relocatable homes on public land to be in place by the end of 2017.

 During the start of the COVID-19 pandemic in Australia in March, to June 2020, the Victorian government provided $15 million to homelessness organisations to find temporary accommodation in hotels for people who were sleeping on the street.
 On June 13, 2020, it was announced that a further $9.8 million was spent on the project to keep them there in the short term, but also help them plan a pathway into more long-term, stable accommodation.
 During these three months, at least 4500 people have been put up in hotels across the state of Victoria, 1000 in the Central Business District of Melbourne alone.

-Japan

-Tokyo

-San'ya has an issue with poverty, crime and homelessness, and is among the poorest districts in Tokyo.